apacheignite/documentation/sql/performance-and-debugging-19.md

 [block:api-header]
 {
-  "title": "Query parallelism"
+  "title": "Query Parallelism"
 }
 [/block]
-By de

-fault query is executed in a single thread on each participating node.
+By default, an SQL query is executed in a single thread on each participating Ignite node.
 This approach is optimal for queries returning small result sets involving index search.
 E.g.:
 [block:code]
 {
   "codes": [